kmkr/splendid-nudibranch/content.md

 Location		Anilao, The Philippines
 Latin			Izucaris masudai
 Tags			shrimp 2014
 Description		The single goal for this dive was to find this rare, beautiful shrimp.
-Down at 23 meters below surface we knew approximately where to find it, however its small length of only two centimeters combined with a camouflaged body made the search quite a challenge.
+Down at 23 meters below surface we knew approximately where to find it, however its small size and camouflaged body made the search quite a challenge.

 DSC04078.jpg